r-devel/translations/Home.md

 Possible state of a string:
 * **Untranslated**: Translation is empty, it might or not be stored in the file, depending on the file format.
-* **Needs editing**: Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action.
+* **Needs editing**: Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action. **If you are unsure about how to translate something, make a suggestion, do not click the "Needs editing" button**.
 * **Waiting for review**: Translation is made, but not reviewed.
 * **Approved**: Translation has been approved in the review.
 It can no longer be changed by translators, but only by reviewers.

 ## Sustainability of the translations community
 - The `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace is the main space of communication for the translations community.
 Join this Slack for communicating with the community and also for sharing any feedback.
 - We encourage people interested in translations to organise and conduct local/regional level events to promote and raise awareness about translations.
-- Highlight milestones (overall and by language)
+- Highlight milestones (overall and by language)!
-- Coordinate on GitHub
-- Design acknowledging categories for contributing members (a nice example: https://the-turing-way.netlify.app/afterword/contributors-record#contributors-record-contributors)
-- a getting started page on GitHub

 ## About Weblate